carbon-language/carbon-lang/flang/c++style.md

 1. File names should use dashes, not underscores.
 C++ sources have the extension ".cc", not ".C" or ".cpp" or ".cxx".
 Don't create needless source directory hierarchies.
-1. Header files should be idempotent:
+1. Header files should be idempotent.
+Use the usual "#ifndef FORTRAN_header_H_", "#define FORTRAN_header_H_", and "#endif  // FORTRAN_header_H_" technique.

-  1. #ifndef FORTRAN_headername_H_
-  1. #define FORTRAN_headername_H_
-  1. // code
-  1. #endif  // FORTRAN_headername_H_

 1. #include every header defining an entity that your project header or source file actually uses directly.
 (Exception: when foo.cc starts, as it should, with #include "foo.h", and foo.h includes bar.h in order to define the interface to the module foo, you don't have to redundantly #include "bar.h" in foo.cc.)
-1. Order the #include directives for foo.cc as:
+1. In the source file "foo.cc", put the #include of "foo.h" first.
-  1. #include "foo.h"  // this module's interface comes first
-  1. #include "armadillo.h"  // other modules in this project, alphabetically
-  1. #include "zebra.h"
-  1. #include <algorithm>  // C++ standard headers, alphabetically
-  1. #include <vector>
-  1. #include <sys/types.h>  // C headers, alphabetically
+Then #include other project headers in alphabetic order; then C++ standard headers, also alphabetically; then C and system headers.
 ### Naming
 1. C++ names that correspond to STL names should look like those STL names (e.g., *clear()* and *size()* member functions in a class that implements